 Throughout, we will identify strategies for framing research questions, for gathering and digesting research materials from various sources, and for employing this research in projects of writing and creation according to individual student interest.
 We will examine how writers, artists, dancers, performers, filmmakers, and architects employ research in the development of their work, and students will articulate the ways in which they can perform their research in writing, performance, design, and the visual and electronic arts according to their own interests and experience.
 To end the semester, each student will propose a topic and develop a prospectus for an original research project.
 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive and collaborative research with faculty.

 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive research with faculty.
+It is open to sophomores and juniors interested in research.

 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive research with faculty.
 Amherst College is home to one of America's most extraordinary archives of theater history: the Samuel French Collection.
 In this course, you will work extensively with this collection, using it to enrich your understanding of dramatic literature.
 Hands-on exercises will teach you basic archival skills.
 Then, we will collaborate on a large-scale archival project as a class.
 In frequent seminar-style discussions, we will apply what we learn in the archive to our reading of printed plays.